meinaart/grunt-newer/README.md

 ## Known limitations

 The `newer` task relies on Grunt's convention for specifying [`src`/`dest` mappings](http://gruntjs.com/configuring-tasks#files).
-So it should be expected to work with two types of tasks:
+So it should be expected to work with following types of tasks:

 1) Tasks that specify both `src` and `dest` files.
 In this case, the task prefixed by `newer` will be configured to run with `src` files that are newer than the corresponding `dest` file (based on the `mtime` of files).

 2) Tasks that specify only `src` files.
 In this case, the task prefixed by `newer` will be configured to run with `src` files that are newer than the previous successful run of the same task.

-3) Tasks that have a special `newer` property to define additional files to watch.
-A `src` property is still required.
+3) Tasks that have the `newer` property set.
+A `src` property is also required.

 The `newer` task will *not* work as a prefix for the following tasks: